-The prison was visited by the inspectors in April 2015 by HMIP.
-In their report they said:
+The prison was inspected in November 2018 by HMIP.
+In their report the inspectors said:

 HM Chief Inspector of Prisons